giacomoflisi/dots/README.txt

 VIDEO_CARDS="intel"

---- after setting or altering VIDEO_CARDS values
+#--- after setting or altering VIDEO_CARDS values
-    remember to update the system using the following command so the changes take effect:
+#    remember to update the system using the following command so the changes take effect:

-          root #emerge --ask --changed-use --deep @world
+#          root #emerge --ask --changed-use --deep @world

 #adapting the entire system to the new USE flags

-'code'

-            sudo eerge --update --deep --newuse @world'
+#            sudo eerge --update --deep --newuse @world'

---- run this command to update USE-flags globally after you updated them
+#--- run this command to update USE-flags globally after you updated them